-Only a damaged portion of the knee joint (medial, lateral, or patellofemoral) is replaced, preserving healthy tissues.
-Suitable for patients with localized knee damage
+Only the damaged knee portion is replaced, preserving healthy tissue, ideal for localized knee damage patients.

 Conducted when a previous knee replacement fails due to infection, implant loosening, or wear.
 It involves replacing part or all of the previous implant.